alphashuro/alphashuro/README.md

 ### Hi there 👋

-I'm Alpha, a stoic who greatly values technological advancement for the greater good of mankind, while still having a bit of fun.
+I'm Alpha, a stoic philosopher who greatly values technological advancement for the greater good of mankind, while still having a bit of fun.

 I'm passionate about:
 - practical philosophy